EddyVerbruggen/nativescript-nfc/README.md

 You may want to get notified when an NFC tag was discovered.
 You can pass in a callback function that gets invoked when that is the case.

-Not that Ndef tags (which you may have previously written data to) are not returned here, but through `setOnNdefDiscoveredListener` instead.
+Note that Ndef tags (which you may have previously written data to) are not returned here, but through `setOnNdefDiscoveredListener` instead.

+See the [definition of NfcTagData](https://github.com/EddyVerbruggen/nativescript-nfc/blob/master/nfc.common.d.ts#L14-L17) to learn what is returned to the callback function.

 ##### JavaScript
 ```js